Vsevolod-Bro/Andersen-Exam/README.md

 **CI/CD process in my project implemented as follows:**
 1. Developer change the code.
 2. Run PowerShell script for first test the code in the container same as in infrastructure.
 Script check the Web-page accessibility (by code 200) and send message "OK" or "FAIL".
-After that script stop the containers and remove all containers.
+After that script stops the containers and remove all containers.
 3. If the test was OK.
 Developer commit the changes and push they to GitHub.
 4. On the **PUSH IN THE BRANCH** of the application launches a trigger to deploy in AWS CodePipeline for this Application.
 5. The code is delivered to the working environment and run in it.